Nokia Lumia 520 review

 Processor: Dual-core 1.0GHz Snapdragon S4, Screen size: 4in, Screen resolution: 800x480, Rear camera: 5-megapixel, Storage: 8GB, Wireless data: 3G, Size: 120x75x9.9mm, Weight: 124g, Operating system: Windows Phone 8

-The Nokia Lumia 520 is quite old now, as it's been superceded by both the Lumia 530 and Microsoft's newly announced Lumia 535 - the first Lumia Windows phone to ditch the Nokia branding.
+The Nokia Lumia 520 has been around for a while now.
+While it was one of Nokia's great success stories, it's since been replaced by both the Lumia 530 and Microsoft's newly announced Lumia 535 - the first Lumia Windows phone to ditch the Nokia branding.
 However, the Lumia 520 is by no means out of date, as it's still due to get an upgrade to Windows Phone 8.1 and it's now cheaper than ever if you shop around.
-While quantities are getting scarce, it's still available for just £50 on O2's Pay & Go service or £60 SIM-free from Argos.
-This is a great bargain compared to the Lumia 520's original prepay price of £110 and SIM-free price of £150, but contracts are now around £11 a month (at least on Three), which is a terrible deal when you can get the superior Lumia 630 for around the same price at Carphone Warehouse.
-However, if you're looking to get the most afforadble Windows phone money can buy, then read on.

 The Lumia 520 definitely feels cheaper than the Lumia 620 and 630; the plastic on its rear is less soft-touch than the 620's cover, for example, and we much prefer the 630's rounded edges to the 520's sharper corners.
 Its screen has the same 480x800 resolution as the 620, but the 520's display has significantly less contrast and much less saturated colours.
 Like the 620's screen, the 520's is extremely sensitive, and can be operated with your fingernail or when wearing gloves.